 Pros:

-- Very affordable compared to competitors
+- Competitive pricing compared to alternatives

 - Auto-recycling feature unique at this price point